 Do you like to measure, estimate, and play around with technology?
 Love PowerPoint and Google Slides?
 Got a digital camera or a great camera on your phone?
 Fermites (Fermi students) access one Off-the-Wall problem per week online, work at the solution over the space of a week and a weekend.
 A model is constructed and added to Google Docs.
 Creativity and wild topics make Fermi an ideal solution for home enrichment, small groups, independent study or neighborhood fun.

 Interested student may register and participate.
 No carpools or schedules to meet.
 Fermi is international...and very green!
-Winter Fermi is six weeks of supervised math mayhem.
+Summer Fermi is four weeks of supervised math mayhem.
 District 287 uses Google and Google Docs.
 We will need permission to view and comment on entries.

 Many schools are especially interested in constructed response activities to help students gain experience and practice with this math area as a part of their literacy standards.
 Fermi Math emphasizes writing about your math...ideal for the integration of subjects and in STEM activities.
 Fermi Math is process-oriented rather than "one-answer" driven.